-"The rats regained 100% of their motor skills within 7 days, much faster than untreated animals, and their memory functions improved as well."
+"The rats regained 100% of their motor skills within seven days, much faster than untreated animals, and their memory functions improved as well."

-"Because people have been using HGH for 50 years its pharmacological safety is well known, so we think clinical trials on humans could start pretty much straight away."
+"Because people have been using GH for 50 years its pharmacological safety is well known, so we think clinical trials on humans could start pretty much straight away."

 Dr Scheepens said the research had enormous potential:

 "The most exciting aspect of our breakthrough is that it shows a positive effect when the growth hormone is given at a point in time much later than those first hours.
-The rats received injections 4 days after the stroke, and there was significant improvement."
+The rats received injections four days after the stroke, and there was significant improvement."1

 New research also reveals the treatment could enhance the recovery of people who sustain brain trauma, including newborn babies whose brains are injured because of oxygen deprivation.

-Dr. Scheepens mentioned that HGH therapy is now being promoted as an anti-aging (rejuvenation) therapy; an industry that has been viewed with skepticism by some doctors and scientists.
+At the conference Dr. Arjan Scheepens mentioned that GH therapy is now being promoted as an anti-aging (rejuvenation) therapy by an industry that has been viewed with skepticism by some doctors and scientists.

 He said that the traditional opinion that the brain does not have the capacity to regenerate itself has been debunked.

 "In the last 10 years the neuroscience world has accepted that you do make new neurons throughout your life, and that is particularly important for memory and cognition.
 Neurogenesis is an established fact."